-Therefore, it can be proved that the performance of CUGB-CS48DAS used as an electrical exploration receiver is in compliance with the requirements and has the application value in joint seismic and electrical prospecting.
+Therefore, it can be proven that the performance of CUGB-CS48DAS used as an electrical exploration receiver is in compliance with the requirements and has application value for joint seismic and electrical prospecting.

-4.4 Connection to the Internet of Things
+4.4 Connection to the internet of things

-Recently, the introduction of NB-IoT chip named BC95 enables connection to the Internet of things.
-Via UART interface, data exchange between the host control module and BC95 can be accomplished.
-Commercial network become available thanks to the internal GSM/GPRS module of BC95.
+Recently, the introduction of the NB-IoT chip named BC95 has enabled a connection to the internet of things.
+Via the UART interface, data exchange between the host control module and BC95 can be accomplished.
+A commercial network has become available thanks to the internal GSM/GPRS module of BC95.
 When constructing urban underground space monitoring and natural disaster warning systems, we hope to deploy seismic acquisition stations in the areas covering the entire city to monitor the activity of underground media.
-However, it is not simple to build up the communication network covering a large area between acquisition stations and the central station if real-time quality control (QC) is expected.
-Taking the node seismographs systems as an example, the wireless data transmission methods between nodes and the central station are mainly: (1) a relay type transmission based on a multi-hop network, for example the scheme of WTU-508 system; (2) a wireless data transmission scheme based on a high-power directional Access Point (AP) connecting directly with the central station using the star topology.
-Among them, the multi-hop network has a short single-station interval, and the communication distance of the directional AP is basically no further than 5km ideally.
+However, it is not simple to build up a communication network covering a large area between acquisition stations and the central station if real-time quality control (QC) is expected.
+Taking the node seismographs systems as an example, the wireless data transmission methods between nodes and the central station are mainly as follows: (1) a relay-type transmission based on a multi-hop network, for example the scheme of the WTU-508 system; (2) a wireless data transmission scheme based on a high-power directional access point (AP) connecting directly with the central station using the star topology.
+Of these, the multi-hop network has a short single-station interval, and the communication distance of the directional AP is basically ideally no further than 5 km.
 Therefore, there are plenty of limitations that cannot adapt to the complex environment of the city.
 The LTE-based data transmission method is also one of the strategies because extra communication network could be omitted, but the LTE network coverage capability is not satisfying.
-In fact, the base station of NB-IoT can increase the gain by 20dB compared with that of LTE (A. Adhikary et al., 2016), which means that stations can communicate normally in buildings and even underground garages and other places with obstacles.
-Another advantage of NB-IoT is that there is no need to build extra communication network.
+In fact, the base station of NB-IoT can increase the gain by 20 dB compared with that of LTE (Adhikary et al., 2016), which means that stations can communicate normally in buildings and even underground garages and other places with obstacles.
+Another advantage of NB-IoT is that there is no need to build an extra communication network.
 These advantages altogether provide great convenience for the layout of seismic instruments.
-In addition, with the cloud server of NB-IoT, it is also easy to establish a QC monitoring centre without setting up an instrument vehicle or a central station like that in traditional seismic survey.
+In addition, with the cloud server of NB-IoT, it is also easy to establish a QC monitoring centre without setting up an instrument vehicle or a central station like that in a traditional seismic survey.

-As is illustrated in Figure 10, the proposed CUGB-CS48DAS acts as the terminal device and data from host control module are sent to the BC95 through the UART interface, then uploaded to the IoT open platform via NB-IoT base stations.
-The uploaded data could then be accessed by management device, which is usually a PC, after the processing of application services to distinguish the data according to their type.
+As is illustrated in Fig. 10, the proposed CUGB-CS48DAS acts as the terminal device, and data from host control module are sent to the BC95 through the UART interface, then uploaded to the IoT open platform via NB-IoT base stations.
+The uploaded data could then be accessed by management device, which is usually a PC, after the processing of application services to distinguish between the data according to their type.
 Conversely, commands can also be sent to the terminal device from management device to control the acquisition process.